vintertown/sdi-doc/docs/ldap/set-up.md

 apt install slapd ldap-utils
 ```

-We need to reconfigure [DIT](/acronyms)
+In our installation we need to reconfigure `slapd` with `dpkg-reconfigure`.

 ```ssh
 dpkg-reconfigure slapd
 ```

 1. First option: We need a start configuration for the database.
 Therefore we click on `No`.
-2. Second option: The DNS domain name is used to generate the base DN of your LDAP directory.
+2. Second option: The DNS domain name is used to generate the base DN of your [LDAP](/acronyms) directory.
 We use `betrayer.com`, so our base DN will be `dc=betrayer, dc=com` We set the name of our organization to `betrayer.com`.
 3. Third option: Now we can choose a password for the administrator LDAP-directory.
-4. Forth option: We want to store the database when it's deleted so we choose `yes`.
+4. Fourth option: We want to store the database when it's deleted so we choose `yes`.
 5. Fifth option: We also move the old database with `yes`.

 As a result we get: